Work from home burnout: 5 red flags and ways to prevent them

 These things are going to ensure that the people of your team feel connected to the organization, and hence, to the collective cause you are all working towards.

-Once we stop seeing all our team members around us at the office, we start to forget who they were.
+Once we stopped seeing all our team members around us at the office, we started to forget who they were.
 Were they nice and warm, sharp and cunning, or soft and cuddly?
 It has been over a year since COVID-19 first came into our lives, and the lack of social life has been deadly.

 What you need is to maintain an environment where everyone realizes that they are working towards a common goal.
 The connection I am talking about here is that of employee-to-work and not of employee-to-employee that we discussed in the last point.